How Does Crack Affect the You in the Short and Long Term?

 How Addictive Is Crack Cocaine?

 Crack is highly addictive.
-It has been reported that it leads to dependence or addiction after a short period of use in many individuals.
-This is because smoking crack reaches the brain faster than smoking; crack addiction (stimulant use disorder) can form almost instantly.
+It has been reported that it leads to dependence or addiction after a short period of use in many people.
+Because smoking crack reaches the brain quickly, crack addiction (stimulant use disorder) can form almost instantly.

 After trying crack cocaine once, you may develop an uncontrollable and intense craving for the drug.
 These cravings are due to immediate chemical changes in the brain’s reward system.

-Inhaling the substance releases an excessive amount of dopamine in the brain, which is a neurotransmitter associated with pleasure.
+Inhaling the substance releases an excessive amount of dopamine, a neurotransmitter associated with pleasure, in the brain.
 As a result, the psychological effects of crack can be extremely reinforcing, resulting in drug addiction.

 Sponsored